 Generally, in North Carolina, title to real property vests in your heirs or devisees as soon as the owner passes away.
 So, if you have a will naming your children as devisees of your real property, your children will be considered the owners of the property as soon as you pass away.
 If you die...Read more »

 "Non-probate assets" are those which are owned jointly and/or which have a beneficiary designation.
 If all of your husband's assets were non-probate assets, you do not need to file for probate.
-Real property is non-probate if it is owned as "tenants by the entireties" or "joint tenants with rights...Read more »
+Real property is non-probate if it is owned as "tenants by the entireties" or...Read more »

 was changed to Fidelity, the beneficiary information didn't transfer, Could we sue to employer or Fidelity to make them honor his beneficiary wishes?
 At a 39.6% federal estate tax rate, this is a significant amount of money.
 Would we have a case?

 Generally, retirement benefits are included in a person's "gross estate" for estate tax valuation.
 Whether or not you have a beneficiary on the policy makes no difference: it's included either way.
-So, having a beneficiary on the plan wouldn't actually reduce the value of your brother's gross...Read more »
+So, having a beneficiary on the plan wouldn't actually reduce the value of...Read more »

 The answer to your question depends on how the house is titled.
 If someone owned the house jointly with your spouse as "tenants by the entireties" or "joint tenants with rights of survivorship," that person now owns the property.
-If the property was titled in one of these two forms, it passes...Read more »
+If the property was titled in one of these two...Read more »

 The father of my boyfriend became admin of my deceased boyfriend's estate.
 He had no will and courts determined his sole heir was our only child.
 The admin of the estate sold both cars amounting to a $30k profit.
-Don't I have the right to that money since moveable property goes to the mother of...
+Don't I have the right to that money since moveable property goes to the...
 Read more »

 North Carolina's Intestate Succession statute does not make a distinction between "moveable" or "immoveable" property, or give property directly to the mother of an heir.
-From your description, it sounds like all of the proceeds from your boyfriend's estate are considered the property of your...Read more »
+From your description, it sounds like all of the proceeds from your boyfriend's estate are...Read more »

 My dad lived in Greensboro, retired to Hilton Head.
 He had a SC will, with I filed with Beaufort County Probate Court.
 I filed an Ancillary Estate with the Alamance County Probate Court, specifically for the sale of the house.
 As Executor, I signed listing agreement and the sales contract.
 Now at...
 Read more »